matrix-org/matrix-spec-proposals/proposals/3230-spaces_top_level_order.md

 }
 ````

 As defined per `room tagging`ordering information is given under the order key as a number between 0 and 1.
 The numbers are compared such that 0 is displayed first.
-Therefore a room with an order of 0.2 would be displayed before a room with an order of 0.7.
-If a room has a tag without an order key then it should appear after the rooms with that tag that have an order key, fallbacking then to roomID lexical order.
+Therefore a room with an order of 0.2 would
+be displayed before a room with an order of 0.7.
+If a room has a tag without an order key then it
+should appear after the rooms with that tag that have an order key, fallbacking then to roomID lexical order.

 This alternative has been discarded becaused perceived as confusing in regards of tags intentions.

-## Potential issues

-## Privacy considerations

 ## Unstable prefix